Labor, health and social affairs

 Poverty threatens numerous human rights, including the right to health, adequate housing, political participation and social security.
 Extreme poverty also jeopardizes the right to food and clean water.
 Women, the unemployed, the chronically ill, single parents and people from vulnerable groups such as people with disabilities, migrants and refugees are particularly affected.

-Anti-poverty strategies must include measures on education, health, social security and job opportunities.
+Anti-poverty strategies must include measures relating to education, health, social security and job opportunities.

 Health